asarazan/velodrome/README.md

 ```

 ### Performance
-`Velodrome` uses reflection to resolve handler methods.
+Velodrome uses reflection to resolve handler methods.
 This means it isn't blazing fast.
 That being said, we don't believe that the performance hit is substantial enough to warrant
 the pain of dealing with annotation processing.

-However, we wouldn't be sad if some intrepid soul were to submit a Pull Request :-)
+However, we wouldn't be sad if some intrepid soul were to submit a [pull request](https://github.com/Levelmoney/velodrome/pulls)!

 ### Install
 ```gradle